robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbsingletokenpaymentterminalstore/write/recordpaymentfrom.md

   Records newly contributed tokens to a project.

   @dev
-  Mint's the project's tokens according to values provided by a configured data source.
+  Mints the project's tokens according to values provided by a configured data source.
 If no data source is configured, mints tokens proportional to the amount of the contribution.

   @dev
   The msg.sender must be an IJBSingleTokenPaymentTerminal.
 The amount specified in the params is in terms of the msg.sender's tokens.